unicef/publicgoods-toolkit/policy.md

 and the data used by that software.
-As a result, when they learn that there's a plan to use open source software to manage sensitive data, they may worry because they heard that open source means that anyone can "see the code" and therefore the data is exposed.
+As a result, when they learn that there's a plan to use open source software to manage sensitive data, they may worry because they heard that open source means that anyone can "see the code," and therefore the data is exposed.

 **KEY RECOMMENDATION**: Avoid misconceptions around open approaches and privacy by clarifying the distinction between the DPG itself and